deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > (beat)
 >
-> Ugh, now what was my PIN again.
-I always forget those.
+> Ugh, now what was my PIN again?
+I always forget stuff like that.

 #### PUZZLE 1.4: Finding the PIN